grahamedgecombe/icicle/README.md

 * Additional multiplexing logic needs to be added after the read port.
 * Only a single memory bus transaction may be in flight at once.

-This could be improved with negative-edge block RAMs, which nMigen does not yet support.
+This could be improved with negative-edge block RAMs, which Amaranth does not yet support.
 Alternatively, Icicle could be changed to use a pipelined memory bus that makes requests during one cycle and does not expect the response until the following cycle.

 ## Dependencies

-* [nMigen][nmigen]
+* [Amaranth][amaranth]
 * [Yosys][yosys]
 * [nextpnr][nextpnr]
 * [Project IceStorm][icestorm]